mmtk/mmtk-core/docs/team/code_review.md

 When reviewing a design, the reviewer should justify their feedback with objective metrics where possible (e.g. performance, complexity, maintainability).

-### Correctness

-We largely rely on automated tests for correctness.
-Code review should check if new code is covered by automated tests.

-Code review does not have to focus on correctness.
-However, if the reviewer spots any correctness bug, they should point it out, and ask the contributor to fix it (ideally with an automated regression test).

 ### Coding Style